-A few years ago I read Tony Wagner’s book, The Global Achievement Gap, in which he explains the competencies high school and college graduates need in order to be successful young professionals and global citizens in today’s society.
+Tony Wagner’s book, The Global Achievement Gap, explains the competencies high school and college graduates need in order to be successful young professionals and global citizens in today’s society.
 Wagner explains how much of the way we go about traditional schooling is truly obsolete, and he challenges educators to redefine what we mean by a rigorous curriculum and schooling experience.
 To help students become the “knowledge workers” we need for the 21st century, and to remain competitive as a nation, Wagner outlines these 7 survival skills below, which have been informed by interviews with business leaders and educators across the nation at every level.

 So frequently, parents and teachers get caught up in short term education problem solving.
 Parents and teachers, naturally, become narrowly focused on an upcoming standardized test or the content demands of a particular course or grade level.
 In fact, we see this happen at every type of school–public, charter, and private.
 However, if we all take a step back, and spend some time in the helicopter rather than the blender, we can see what really matters.
 This reflection rarely happens for a teacher working in isolation.
 In order to effectively assess one’s teaching practice and raise the bar on teaching and learning, educators must work collaboratively and constructively, a model that happens much less frequently than you might imagine, even at the most elite schools.

-Since learning is a lifelong journey, our goal as educators must be to help our students meet the demands of today’s world, while also helping students to remain engaged, motivated, and curious.
+Since learning is a lifelong journey, our goal as educators must be to help our students meet the demands of today’s world – with consideration for these 7 survival skills – while also helping students to remain engaged, motivated, and curious.
 Learning should be meaningful and applicable.
 Two of the most important skills we can help our children master is the ability to research and communicate effectively, both verbally and in writing.
 At all grade levels, we need to stretch our children’s ability to think critically, synthesize information, and present their findings.
 When we tutor students at My Learning Springboard, we consider the investment in lifelong skills and use each assignment as an opportunity to develop these competencies.
 We never lose sight of our role as mentors.By Brad Hoffman, M.S.Ed.

 Board Certified Educational Planner and Learning Specialist